orourkedd/effects-as-data/README.md

 ## Logging Action Failures

 Logging all action failures explicitly can add a lot of noise to your code.
-Effects-as-data provides an `onFailure` hook that will be called for each failing action with a detailed payload about the error:
+Effects-as-data provides an `onFailure` hook that will be called for each failed action with a detailed payload about the error:

 ```js
 function onFailure (payload) {